Raphael: Early life and work

 Raphael's mother Màgia died in 1491 when he was eight, followed on August 1, 1494, by his father, who had already remarried.
-Raphael was thus orphaned at eleven; his formal guardian became his only paternal uncle Bartolomeo, a priest, who subsequently engaged in litigation with his stepmother.
-He probably continued to live with his stepmother when not staying as an apprentice with a master.
+Raphael was thus orphaned at eleven; his formal guardian became his only paternal uncle, Bartolomeo, a priest, who subsequently engaged in litigation with his stepmother.
+The boy probably continued to live with his stepmother when not staying as an apprentice with a master.
 He had already shown talent, according to Vasari, who says that Raphael had been "a great help to his father".
 A self-portrait drawing from his teenage years shows his precocity.
 His father's workshop continued and, probably together with his stepmother, Raphael evidently played a part in managing it from a very early age.
 In Urbino, he came into contact with the works of Paolo Uccello, previously the court painter (d.
 1475), and Luca Signorelli, who until 1498 was based in nearby Città di Castello.

-According to Vasari, his father placed him in the workshop of the Umbrian master Pietro Perugino as an apprentice "despite the tears of his mother".
+According to Vasari, Raphael's father placed him in the workshop of the Umbrian master Pietro Perugino as an apprentice "despite the tears of his mother".
 The evidence of an apprenticeship comes only from Vasari and another source, and has been disputed; eight was very early for an apprenticeship to begin.
-An alternative theory is that he received at least some training from Timoteo Viti, who acted as court painter in Urbino from 1495.
+An alternative theory is that the boy received at least some training from Timoteo Viti, who acted as court painter in Urbino from 1495.
 Most modern historians agree that Raphael at least worked as an assistant to Perugino from around 1500; the influence of Perugino on Raphael's early work is very clear: "probably no other pupil of genius has ever absorbed so much of his master's teaching as Raphael did", according to Wölfflin.
 Vasari wrote that it was impossible to distinguish between their hands at this period, but many modern art historians claim to do better and detect his hand in specific areas of works by Perugino or his workshop.
 Apart from stylistic closeness, their techniques are very similar as well, for example having paint applied thickly, using an oil varnish medium, in shadows and darker garments, but very thinly on flesh areas.
 An excess of resin in the varnish often causes cracking of areas of paint in the works of both masters.
 The Perugino workshop was active in both Perugia and Florence, perhaps maintaining two permanent branches.
 Raphael is described as a "master", that is to say fully trained, in December 1500.